nandhiraja/Projects/README.md

-3)A two dimensional matrix can be represented in Python row-wise, as a list of lists: each inner list represents one row of the matrix.
-For instance, the matrix
+'''3)A two dimensional matrix can be represented in Python row-wise, as a list of lists: each inner list represents one row of the matrix.
+For instance, the matrix'''